 A bank in India sells a prepaid credit card worth 7,500 rupees.
 Sara can buy the prepaid card using dollars at the daily exchange rate with no fee, but she will lose any money left unspent on the prepaid card.
 What is the least number of the 7,500 rupees on the prepaid card Sara must spend for the prepaid card to be cheaper than charging all her purchases on the Traveler card?
 Round your answer to the nearest whole number of rupees.

 Select an Answer

 Let d dollars be the cost of the 7,500-rupee prepaid card.
 This implies that the exchange rate on this particular day is dollars per rupee.
 Suppose Sara’s total purchases on the prepaid card were r rupees.
 The value of the r rupees in dollars is dollars.
 If Sara spent the r rupees on the Traveler card instead, she would be charged dollars.
-To answer the question about how many rupees Sara must spend in order to make the Traveler card a cheaper option (in dollars) for spending the r rupees, we set up the inequality Rewriting both sides reveals from which we can infer
+To answer the question about how many rupees Sara must spend in order to make the prepaid card a cheaper option (in dollars) for spending the r rupees, we set up the inequality Rewriting both sides reveals from which we can infer

 Dividing on both sides by 1.04 and multiplying on both sides by 7,500 finally yields Hence the least number of rupees Sara must spend for the prepaid card to be cheaper than the Traveler card is 7,212.

 Students must use the currency conversion information and the constraints provided to determine a meaningful value in the context of the problem.